babakbandpey/seasony-mock-data/README.md

 # seasony-mock-data

+[The Database diagram is available here: https://dbdiagram.io/d/5e58dfd24495b02c3b878ba4][https://dbdiagram.io/d/5e58dfd24495b02c3b878ba4]

 ##### 2020/03/12 - The repository is created

 How to commit:

-After changing the code please add an entry in the README.md with the folloing format:
+After changing the code please add an entry in the README.md with the following format:

 ### C-[YOUR INITIALS]-YYYY-MM-DD-[The number of your commit of the day]